rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 #### inflated

 This header might actually not be a normal header but a pointer to an inflated header.
-This bit is 1 when this is the case.
-It means that this 1 bit should be masked and the header then be treated as a pointer to an InflatedHeader.
+This bit is `1` when this is the case.
+It means that this `1` bit should be masked and the header then be treated as a pointer to an `InflatedHeader`.

 InflatedHeaders are used when the regular header doesn't provide enough room, such as the case when this object is used as a full mutex in